eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 signature of the qualified PuB-EAA Provider certificate.
 For more details, refer to [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

-The Regulation stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.
+the [European Digital Identity Regulation] stipulates that PuB-EAAs, like QEAAs, have the same legal effect as attestations in paper form.
 It is up to the Member States to define terms and conditions for the provisioning of Pub-EAAs, but PuB-EAA Providers will comply with the same technical specifications and standards as Providers of PIDs and other attestations.

-For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the Regulation.
+For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the [European Digital Identity Regulation].

 ### 3.8 Non-Qualified Electronic Attestation of Attributes (EAA) Providers